tonysuprun/portfolio/README.md

-# Tony Suprun — UX/UI Designer & Front-End Developer
+# Tony Suprun — Leading UX/UI Design Agency Fatobject

 Welcome to my portfolio.
-Here you'll find some projects I’ve worked on — from UX/UI designs to no-code or front-end implementations using Webflow, WordPress, and custom HTML/CSS.
+Here you'll find some projects I’ve worked on with my team — from UX/UI designs to no-code or front-end implementations using Webflow, WordPress, and custom HTML/CSS.

 ---

 ## 🧠 About Me

-I'm a UX/UI designer who helps SaaS companies, startups, and product teams design functional, conversion-driven digital experiences.
+I'm leading a UX/UI team who helps SaaS companies, startups, and product teams design functional, conversion-driven digital experiences.
-While I focus on design, I also build front-end website layouts using no-code tools or HTML/CSS.
+While we focus on design, we also build front-end website layouts using no-code tools or HTML/CSS.

 📍 Based in Europe time zone | 🛠️ Working remotely with clients worldwide